backstage/backstage/packages/core-components/api-report.md

 // Warning: (ae-missing-release-tag) "SupportButton" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function SupportButton(props: SupportButtonProps): JSX.Element;
+export function SupportButton(props: SupportButtonProps): JSX.Element | null;

 // Warning: (ae-missing-release-tag) "SupportButtonClassKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //